offensive-packaging/documentation/o-saft/index.md

        --help=gen-cgi

-           Print documentation in format to be used for CGI.
+           Print HTML form to be used for CGI.

        --help=error
        --help=problem